 - Increase the number, quantity or amount of the property in any person’s list.

 - Reduce the list of any person appearing before the Board by decreasing the valuation, quantity or amount of any item.

 - Make a supplemental list of any taxable property omitted by the assessors.

 - Shall add 25% to the value of any additions or supplemental lists of personal property.

 - Administer oaths in cases coming before them.

-- Elect not to conduct appeal hearings for any commercial, industrial, utility or apartment properties with assessment greater than $500,000.
+- Elect not to conduct appeal hearings for any commercial, industrial, utility or apartment properties with assessment greater than one million dollars.